Part-time, 100% online

 Robotics is changing the world.
 There is no limit to how the field will improve the human condition.

 Turn your coding into practice with the software engineering skills and knowledge that will shape the future through robotics.
 The MS in Robotic Software Engineering is designed to help you build advanced skills in various robotic software engineering technologies and develop hands-on experience with the technology stack.

 With small classes of no more than 20 students, you will deeply engage as you design and code end-to-end software solutions that power autonomous and cooperative robots.
-Brandeis University is ranked #35 among national universities by U.S. News & World Report, so you can be confident that you have earned a degree from one of the top universities in the country.
+Brandeis University is consistently ranked as a top national university by U.S. News & World Report, so you can be confident that you have earned a degree from one of the best universities in the country.

 The program will equip you to:

-The 30-credit Robotic Software Engineering program has eight required courses and two electives.
+The 30-credit Robotic Software Engineering program has nine required courses and one elective.
 Required courses provide students with a focused education surrounding fundamental topics in the field, while electives build upon specific professional skillsets and allow students to enrich and round out their studies.

 Please note that available courses are subject to change.